 Adults — with or without diabetes — need at least 150 minutes of moderate-intensity physical activity per week.
-Experts also recommend resistance and strength exercises at least twice per week.
+Experts recommend aerobic activity as well as resistance and strength exercises at least twice per week.

 Fight Diabetes with Physical Activity

 Exercise may delay the onset of Type 2 diabetes and improve diabetes control.
-Whether you have Type 1 or Type 2 diabetes, or if you are at risk for diabetes or are looking for ways to help keep your blood sugar levels in check, get moving!
+Whether you are at risk for diabetes or are looking for ways to help keep your blood sugar levels in check, get moving!

 - Raises your heart rate.
-Whether by walking, jogging, bicycling or swimming, being active gets your heart pumping, which helps your body use insulin more effectively.
+Whether by walking briskly, jogging, bicycling or swimming, being active gets your heart pumping, which helps your body use insulin more effectively.

 - Improves blood circulation.
 Exercise also gets the blood to all organs, especially the kidneys, brain, heart and eyes, which can be injured by poor diabetes management.

 - Reduces stress.
-Stress can increase you risk for developing diabetes.
-And, for people with diabetes, stress makes it harder to manage the condition.
+Stress can increase your risk for developing diabetes.
+And, for people with diabetes, stress can make it harder to manage the condition.

 - Lowers blood sugar and A1c.
 Exercising when you have diabetes can lower blood sugar, even hours later, and help reduce A1c levels over time.
-It also may improve protein and fat metabolism, slowing organ damage.
+It also may improve protein and fat metabolism, slowing organ damage

 Check in with Your Doctor

-Before beginning a program of physical activity of more than brisk walking, you should be assessed by your doctor.
+If you’ve been diagnosed with diabetes or any other health concern, check with your doctor before beginning a new physical activity program.
 If you are taking insulin, you need to keep a close eye on your carbohydrate intake and how you feel.
 If your medicine dose is not adjusted properly, you may be at risk for hypoglycemia.
 Be sure to have a plan and quick-acting sources of carbohydrates to treat low blood sugar if it occurs.

 Whether starting your first exercise program or training for an endurance event — such as a marathon or triathlon — increase your training slowly, check your blood sugars, and fuel and hydrate before, during and after exercising.
 Your goal is to be in the blood glucose range that your health care provider recommends.
 As your fitness improves, you will reap greater health benefits.